rgrz/dat2csv/README.md

 - Work with slices of the String for each table.
 - Based on slash structure, get Field Structure, and then the data.
 - To parse each string, iterate throw chars with receipes from https://wduquette.github.io/parsing-strings-into-slices/
 - Line by Line may not the best approach.
-Try it anyway.
+Try it anyway

 ## PeopleTools Data Analysis: